bluedrummer/AlienInvasion/README.md

 # 👽 Alien Invasion
-Alien invasion is a clone of popular arcade game with same name.
+Alien invasion is a clone of popular arcade game.
-I created this game by following the "Python Crash Course" book.
-The reason was to improve my python skills.

 ## 🚀 Introduction
 > In Alien Invasion, the player controls a ship that appears at